Piave DOP: The Italian cheese that conquers the world

 (Porro) What is the relationship between Piave DOP and the mountains?

-How can we appreciate a cheese’ unique qualities when it comes from a country like Italy, that produces thousands of varieties with their own individual characteristics?
+How do you convey the uniqueness of a cheese when it comes from a country like ours, which produces thousands of them, each with their own peculiarities?

 We’re both proud and honored to be able to produce Piave DOP, which also helps us in the fundamental maintenance of our local territory.
 The Piave mountains are a fragile territory in terms of its environment, something we only tend to notice when disaster strikes.
 Our local cattle farmers are bastions against irreversible local territorial damage, and this specific DOP allows them to profitably have a reason to continue their jobs and defending our lands from environmental concerns.

 The content of this promotion campaign represents the views of the author only and is his/her sole responsibility.
 The European Commission and the European Research Executive Agency (REA) do not accept any responsibility for any use that may be made of the information it contains

 You might be interested in: